MultiMachineBuilder/MultiMachineBuilder.github.io/index.md

 ### Copyright
 ![](/assets/images/logo16.png)™
-The game is released under the terms of General Public License v3. <br>
+The game is released under the terms of GNU General Public License v3. <br>
 The website is released under the terms of ![CC BY 4.0](https://i.creativecommons.org/l/by/4.0/88x31.png)